dominis/mikado/README.md

 # Mikado

+## Intro

+Mikado helps you managing your AWS infrastructure for your Wordpress sites by defining an out-of-box, highly available, easy-to-deploy setup.

+Our goals are:
+- Provide an oversimplified but flexible and resilient one-click Wordpress deployment
+- Create a widely used standardized Wordpress infrastructure
+- Implement performance, security and infrastructure best practices out of box
+- Have automated, auditable, and idempotent configuration

+## Overview

-Mikado is a fully automated Wordpress HA infrastructure running on AWS built with [Terraform](https://terraform.io/) and [Packer](https://pakcer.io/) + [Ansible](https://www.ansible.com/) with the following services integrated optionally:
+Mikado provides a fully automated way to deploy and maintain your infrastructure built with [Terraform](https://terraform.io/) and [Packer](https://packer.io/) + [Ansible](https://www.ansible.com/) with the following services integrated optionally:

 - [Fastly](https://fastly.com/) - CDN
 - [Statuscake](https://statuscake.com/) - external monitoring